Essien-glory/Top-2000-Companies-Globally-in-2020/README.md

 In comparison, Total Asset generated is greater than the market value.
 Total Sales made is greater than the profits made.

-Filled Map was used to higlight the continent with the most Profit.
+Filled Map was used to higHlight the continent with the most Profit.